 According to The Council on Human Reproductive Technology, in Hong Kong an estimated one in six couples have difficulty conceiving.
 In Vitro Fertilization (IVF) is an assisted reproductive treatment and it is the most well-known for infertility related issues.

-Healthy Matters’ IVF guide is brought to you in collaboration with specialist in reproductive medicine, Dr. Patrick Sai Lock Chan 陳世樂醫生, to make sure we bring you the most accurate and up to date information.
+Healthy Matters’ IVF in Hong Kong Guide is brought to you in collaboration with specialist in reproductive medicine, Dr. Patrick Sai Lock Chan 陳世樂醫生, to make sure we bring you the most accurate and up to date information.

 IVF provider options in Hong Kong